 In February 2018, the Migration Agency decided to reinstate transfers to Greece.
 The decision was made with reference to the recommendation from the European Commission, which was issued almost a year earlier.
-99 The Migration Agency does not take any particular measures with regard to transfer to Greece, but they do take into consideration the recommendations from the Commission.
-100 In 2020, 519 requests were issued to Greece, and 688 decisions were taken.
-This resulted in 46 take charge decisions and 3 take back decisions.
-101 During 2020, 66 transfers to Greece were carried out, of which 41 were voluntary departures and 25 forced transfers.
-102
+The Migration Agency does not take any particular measures with regard to transfer to Greece, but they do take into consideration the recommendations from the Commission.
+In 2021, 7 requests were issued to Greece.
+This resulted in 7 take charge decisions but no take back decisions.
+During 2021, 3 transfers to Greece were carried out.